fbngrm/zombie-driver/README.md

 Note, that is no circuit-breaker applied in the [gateway HTTP proxy handler](https://github.com/heetch/FabianG-technical-test/blob/development/gateway/server/handler.go#L68-L78).

 ### (Zombie) Workflow
-Since I am the only contributer (except for initial commits) and there will be a single PR, I followed a rather pragmatic git workflow.
+Since I am the only contributer (except for initial commits) and there will be a single PR, I followed a rather "pragmatic" git workflow.
-I mostly implemented features in separate branches though.
-In the beginning.
+I implemented features in separate branches in the beginning but stopped to continue this at some point.

 ## Todo
-* fix nsq logging
+* Fix NSQ logging
-* fix driver-location url in zombie-driver config
+* Fix driver-location URL in zombie-driver config (no format string)
-* prometheus scraper + dashboard
+* Prometheus scraper + dashboard
-* https (gateway, nsq)
+* HTTPS (gateway, NSQ)
-* authentication/sessions
+* Authentication/sessions
-* load testing
+* Load testing
-* tracing
+* Tracing
-* rewrite middleware
+* Rewrite middleware
-* custom proxy/circuit-breaker
+* Custom proxy/circuit-breaker
-* benchmarks
+* Benchmarks
-* resilience
+* Resilience
-* load-balancer
+* Load-balancer

-## License
--

 ---